India Alliance Celebrates 10 Years of Enabling Biomedical Research in India, 12-14 November 2018, New Delhi

 Over the years, the role of India Alliance has evolved from that of a funder to an influencer working towards establishing a research ecosystem of international standards that nurtures scientific talent and drives innovations to tackle health challenges in India and worldwide.
 Its sphere of action, in addition to research funding, now includes capacity building for researchers through workshops, training researchers for leadership roles, informing science and health policy, facilitating international and interdisciplinary collaborations, improving research assessment policies, making science accessible, and bridging the gap between science and society through public engagement.

-Chronicling the 10-year journey of cutting edge scientific research spearheaded in India by the India Alliance is Nature India’s special issue: Decade of Discovery.
+Chronicling the 10-year journey of cutting edge scientific research spearheaded in India by the India Alliance in this special issue: Decade of Discovery, published by Nature India.

 India Alliance celebrated this milestone year by hosting a three-day event, which was inaugurated by the Hon’ble President of India, Shri Ram Nath Kovind, in the presence of the Union Minister for Science and Technology and Earth Sciences, Dr Harsh Vardhan, at Vigyan Bhawan, New Delhi, on 12th November 2018.
 The Hon’ble President of India acknowledged the pan-India reach of the fellowships supporting researchers in 93 institutions across 34 Indian cities and commended India Alliance’s interventions to help women researchers in science.
 He added that the 10th year celebration is an opportune moment for India Alliance to reflect on its achievements and draft its priorities for the future.
 Dr Harsh Vardhan congratulated the partnership of the Department of Biotechnology and the Wellcome Trust for creating opportunities for clinicians of the country to participate and contribute to biomedical research.